azazellochg/em_health/docs/installation.rst

        export POSTGRES_USER=postgres
        export POSTGRES_PASSWORD=postgres

-.. note:: The host has to be *localhost*, because we are running the SQL server in a container.
+.. note:: The host has to be *localhost*, because we are connecting to a container from the host.

 5. Import data (this may take a few minutes depending on the number of parameters and amount of data):